Website design trends and technology are in a constant state of evolution.

 - SF behavioral addiction counselor

 Track how you rank with those keywords over time.
-If your rankings have dropped then it’s a big sign that you need a website redesign.
+Studies show that if rankings have dropped then it’s a big sign that to do a website redesign.
 This is also a smart time to review your keywords to see if there are any you’d like to add or omit.

 . . .